I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

-If one looked deeply enough, they would easily see that Ellen had Daddy issues which no doubt accounts for her willingness to believe the lies of a married man and how their life would be different.
-Ellen’s own father skipped out on his first family, consisting of a wife and seven kids, to be with Ellen’s mother and she was the product of their union.
-Sadly, the man was more fond of the bottle than he was any of kids and, like many alcoholics, he had trouble maintaining employment or even staying in one place for any length of time.
+If one looked deeply enough, they would easily see Ellen had Daddy issues; which no doubt accounts for her willingness to believe the lies of a married man and how their life would be different.
+Ellen’s own father had skipped out on his first family - a wife and seven kids, to be with Ellen’s mother and Ellen was the product of their union.
+Sadly, her father was more fond of the bottle than he was any of his kids and, like many alcoholics, he had trouble maintaining employment or even staying in one place for any length of time.

-In 1980, using the money Ellen inherited from the sale of her paternal grandparents’ land in Mississippi as a down payment coupled with Paul’s Veteran’s Administration benefit, the couple bought a home on Wyoming Street in Saint Louis, Missouri.
+In 1980, using the money Ellen inherited from the sale of her paternal grandparents’ land in Mississippi as a down payment in addition to Paul’s Veteran’s Administration benefit, the couple bought a home on Wyoming Street in Saint Louis, Missouri.

 When Ellen’s mother lost her job just a few months later, Paul moved Catherine Booker into the basement apartment.
 Ellen was upset.
 She’d long tried to escape her family and now her mother was living in the same house with her again.
 Her house.
 This was not part of Ellen’s dream, but she didn’t go against what Paul had decided was best and Catherine stayed.

-In September 1981, the Boehms welcomed a daughter Stacy Ann (pseudonym)*.
+In September 1981, the Boehms welcomed a daughter Stacy Ann*.
 Four years later, on September 22, 1985, Ellen gave birth to their first son, Steven Michael Boehm.
 Within a month of his birth, Ellen was pregnant for a third time.